jcvdodson/dbt-fabricspark/README.md

 [dbt](https://www.getdbt.com/) enables data analysts and engineers to transform their data using the same practices that software engineers use to build applications.

-Microsoft Fabric Lakehouse is a data architecture platform for storing, managing, and analyzing structured and unstructured data in a single location.
+[Microsoft Fabric Lakehouse](https://www.microsoft.com/en-us/microsoft-fabric) is a data architecture platform for storing, managing, and analyzing structured and unstructured data in a single location.

 ## dbt-fabricspark

 The `dbt-fabricspark` package contains all of the code enabling dbt to work with Synapse Spark in Microsoft Fabric.
-For more information, consult [the docs](https://docs.getdbt.com/docs/profile-fabricspark).

 The adapter is currently in beta and undergoing active development.